 - Need a more basic introduction to Intune Security & Support?

-- We provide more context to why MDM security AKA Intune is more important than every with the work from anywhere revolution happening now.
+- We provide more context to why MDM security AKA Intune is more important than ever with the work from anywhere revolution happening now.
 Follow this link for guiding you through the initial steps of Windows 10 setup, joining Azure Active Directory, and integrating Intune as the final piece of the puzzle.

 - Compliance Policy Setup in Intune

 - Enforcing rules in your network.
-This should be used in conjunction with conditional access.
+This should be used in conjunction with conditional access. https://Compliance.microsoft.com is dealing with the status of compliance. https://security.microsoft.com/securescore Security scores tell if you are compliance compared to industry standard.
+Isn’t this fun?

 - Intune setup for Conditional Access